← All Neighbourhood Guides

 Criteria Humber Valley Village The Kingsway

-Price Range (detached) $1.5M – $5M+ $1.5M – $4M+
+Price Range (detached) $1.5M to $5M+ $1.5M to $4M+

 Housing Stock All-detached; post-war to custom estate Detached-dominant; some semis

-Schools HVV JMS (JK-8); secondary school — verify address with TDSB Various; Kingsway College School (private) nearby
+Schools HVV JMS (JK-8); secondary school, verify address with TDSB Various; Kingsway College School (private) nearby

 Walkability Limited; car required for most errands Better; The Kingsway commercial strip walkable